-10.6 Catch Rope
+10.5 Catch Rope

 A catch rope attachment bracket is available to attach at each end of the leg allowing a 4 point rope attachment.
-The protective covers are removed and replaced with high strength aluminum Catch Rope Bracket, see Figure 65.
+The protective covers are removed and replaced with high strength aluminum Catch Rope Bracket, see Figure 99.
 This allows the leg to be tied into a frame preventing any damage or injury from rebound.
 The ropes are quickly retracted after impact to keep the leg inside the frame.

-Figure 65.
+Figure 99 .
 Optional catch rope bracket 133-5034

-10.7 Impactor Pusher Plate
+10.6 Impactor Pusher Plate

 To obtain a stable release the pusher system must be very stiff and to help with acceleration away from the ram the pusher assembly should have low mass.
-See Figure 67 for an example.
-The bone and knee contacting pads on the pusher may need height adjustment to obtain an even push to the whole assembly to establish stable flight.
-The impactor pusher guides must be set to 113mm as shown in Figure 66 below.
+The impactor pusher guides must be set to 113mm as shown in Figure 100 below.

-Figure 66 .
+Figure 100 .
 Impactor guide width setting 113mm

-Figure 67 .
-Typical Launch plate (Aluminum and Carbon Fiber)
+Figure 101.
+Humanetics Launch plate Part Nr 133-8200 (Aluminum and Carbon Fiber)

-The interface plate that attaches to the launcher is drilled to match ram hole pattern.
+The interface plate that attaches to the launcher is drilled to match customer hole pattern.